fxpio/fxp-security-bundle/README.md

  * associate/disassociate a user from a group
  * add/remove child of role
  * add/remove parent of role
- * grant/revoke permissions by user or by role for a defined class (or record entity)
+ * grant/revoke permissions by user, by role or by group for a defined class (or record entity)
- * display direct and indirect roles of user (anonymous role of host compatible)
+ * display direct and indirect roles of user (host role compatible)
- * display direct and indirect roles of group (anonymous role of host compatible)
+ * display direct and indirect roles of group (host role compatible)
- * display direct and indirect children of role (anonymous role of host compatible)
+ * display direct and indirect children of role (host role compatible)
  * display the permissions by user or by role for a defined class (or a record entity)
  * display the calculated permissions by user or by role for a defined class (or a record entity)